 Varying Skill Level

-It can be daunting to look at a Carpentries lesson and figure out just exactly how you’re going to teach it.
-Here are some suggestions for tackling a new lesson that you’ve never taught before:
+It can be daunting to look at a Carpentries lesson and figure out just exactly how you are going to teach it.
+Here are some suggestions for tackling a new lesson that you have never taught before:

-You won’t want to use all the exercises, but make sure that in this process, you commit to actually doing exercises.
+You will not want to use all the exercises, but make sure that in this process, you commit to actually doing exercises.
 Exercises are time-consuming and it can be tempting (in the moment) to talk instead of taking the time to do an exercise.
-However, doing exercises is a huge part of the hands-on Carpentries model and also gives people a chance to chat with their neighbors, so it should be prioritized.
+However, doing exercises is a huge part of the hands-on Carpentries model and also gives people a chance to chat with their neighbours, so it should be prioritised.

 Speaking of priorities…

-All of Software Carpentry lessons have more material than you can easily cover in a half day, especially with a novice group.
+All of The Carpentries lessons have more material than you can easily cover in the time allotted, especially with a novice group.
 The Data Carpentry materials are closer to realistic workshop time estimates, but can still run slowly depending on the group.

-So no matter what, go through the lesson in advance and decide what is most important to cover and what you would feel okay skipping (either skipping outright, or dropping it if you don’t have time).
+So no matter what, go through the lesson in advance and decide what is most important to cover and what you would feel okay skipping (either skipping outright, or dropping it if you do not have time).

 As an example: the shell lesson has 7 sections – the first three are about basic file system navigation and file operations and the last four are about ways to use simple shell tools in more powerful ways.
 Often a workshop will cover the first three and then three out of the last four.

-- At the very least, do a dry run of all the commands you will be running / code you’ll be writing so that you know they work on your computer.
+At the very least, do a dry run of all the commands you will be running / code you will be writing so that you know they work on your computer.

-- Hook your computer up to a projector and figure out how you’re going to manage your screen real estate, especially if everything is magnified.
+Hook your computer up to a projector and figure out how you are going to manage your screen real estate, especially if everything is magnified.

-- If you have the time, doing a full run-through where you actually practice what you’re going to say can be extremely valuable.
-Words are hard when you’re also trying to type and manage a classroom, so having said them once in practice gives you one less new thing to think about.
+If you have the time, doing a full run-through where you actually practice what you are going to say can be extremely valuable.
+Words are hard when you are also trying to type and manage a classroom, so having said them once in practice gives you one less new thing to think about.